Pastel pencils - a primer

 What to buy

 Check out our section that looks at the brands of pastel pencils available on the European market, how they differ, what colours they include and where we point out any major advantages and disadvantages.
+We also include the pastel sticks that some pencil manufacturers produce.

 We will also look at the different surfaces suitable for pastel pencil paintings.
 These need to be fairly rough so that they grip the powdery pigment.